- 🥇

 The short answer is: yes, some prediction markets are legal in the United States, but the rules depend heavily on the platform, the contract type, and the current regulatory posture.

-That is why beginners get confused.
-“Prediction markets” sounds like one thing, but in practice the US legal picture is different for a regulated platform like Kalshi than it is for a crypto-native platform like Polymarket.
+That is where many beginners get confused.
+“Prediction markets” sounds like one thing, but in practice the US legal picture is different for a regulated platform like Kalshi than for a crypto-native platform like Polymarket.

 This guide explains the current US legal framing in plain English.
 It is not legal advice.
-Its job is to help you understand the structure well enough to avoid obvious mistakes before you fund an account or wallet.
+The goal is to help you understand the structure well enough to avoid obvious mistakes before funding an account or wallet.

 If you need the category explainer first, read What Are Prediction Markets in Crypto?.
 If you are deciding between the two most searched names, read Kalshi vs Polymarket.